Anomalous Josephson Coupling and High-Harmonics in Non-Centrosymmetric Superconductors with $S$-wave Spin-Triplet Pairing: Discussion

-Our findings highlight the unique role of $s$-wave inter-orbital spin-triplet pairing in non-centrosym-metric junctions for achieving competing $0$- and $\pi$-Josephson couplings together with high-harmonics in the current phase relation.
-Differently to single-band superconductors, the resulting CPR is tied to the character of the electronic structure and thus can be significantly tuned by changing the electron density and the Rashba coupling through gating.
-This aspect has a direct impact on the transport properties of LAO-STO junctions.
-We point out that the distribution of the spin moment of the Cooper pairs in momentum space is a key quantum resource for the generation of CPR with dominance of high-harmonics.
-Remarkably, in all these configurations the magnetic field response reveals a Fraunhofer pattern with a minimum of the critical current at vanishing field.
-In perspective, due to the intrinsic orbital tunability of the unveiled effects, our findings indicate novel routes to design Josephson devices for superconducting orbitronics with orbital rather than spin degrees of freedom being exploited to control the behavior of the supercurrent.
+Our findings highlight the relevant role of $s$-wave inter-orbital spin-triplet pairing in noncentrosymmetric junctions for achieving competing $0$- and $\pi$-Josephson couplings together with high-harmonics in the current phase relation.
+Differently to single-band superconductors, the resulting CPR is tied to the character of the electronic structure and thus can be potentially tuned in a controlled way by changing the electron density and the Rashba coupling through gating.
+This aspect has a direct impact on the transport properties of LAO-STO junctions and points to distinct design of Josephson devices.
+We also point out that the distribution of the spin moment of the Cooper pairs in momentum space is a key quantum resource for the generation of CPR with dominance of high-harmonics.
+Remarkably, in all these configurations the magnetic field response reveals a Fraunhofer pattern with a minimum of the critical current at vanishing field. {{While nonstandard magneto-electric effects \cite{Brydon2009,Mercaldo2019a,Kotetes2019,Sakurai2020} are based on the magnetic field tunability of the \textbf{d}-vector orientation \cite{Gentile2013,Brydon2009,Mercaldo16}, our findings highlight the role of the orbital rather than the spin degree of freedom.}} Hence, in perspective, due to the demonstrated intrinsic orbital tunability of the \textbf{d}-vector texture by orbital Rashba coupling, our findings set out innovative routes to design orbitally driven magneto-electric effects and Josephson devices for superconducting orbitronics with orbital control of the supercurrent.

-0.5cm \textbf{ Data Availability}\\ The data that support the findings of this study are available from the corresponding author upon reasonable request.

-0.5cm \textbf{ Code Availability}\\ The code that supports the findings of this study is available from the corresponding author upon reasonable request.

-0.5cm \textbf{ Author Contribution}\\ The project was designed and supervised by M.C..
-Y.F. carried out all the theoretical computation concerning the behavior of the Josephson current, the analysis of the order parameter texture, and their dependence on the electronic and thermal parameters.
-All authors contributed extensively to the discussion and the analysis of the results presented in this paper.
-The paper has been written by M.C. and Y.F. with contributions from all authors.